Skip to content

 You may come across lumps of slag remaining after the iron ore had been smelted.
 You can see the iron slag left over from the smelting process in many places, including the cairn to the right of the main path, about 50 yards (46 metres) west of the car park.
 Some local churches have the iron in their walls.

-The heath in Autumn at West Runton, Norfolk
+Looking at bare trees in winter at West Runton, Norfolk

 Watching over the coast